the-cocktail/tools/README.md

   * [grape](https://github.com/ruby-grape/grape) - An opinionated framework for creating REST-like APIs in Ruby.
   * [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) - Doorkeeper is a gem that makes it easy to introduce OAuth 2 provider functionality to your Rails or Grape application.
   * [Postman](https://www.getpostman.com/) - A powerful GUI platform to make your API development faster & easier, from building API requests through testing, documentation and sharing.
+  * [GraphQL](https://www.graphql.com/) - GraphQL is an open spec for a flexible API layer.
+Put GraphQL over your existing backends to build products faster than ever before.

 ## Ruby Gems
   * [spreadsheet](https://github.com/zdavatz/spreadsheet) - The Ruby Spreadsheet by ywesee GmbH